 Cloud Computing Reference Model Overview

-IaaS, PaaS, and SaaS are the three most prevalent cloud delivery models, and together they have been widely adopted and formalized.
+IaaS, PaaS, and SaaS are the three most prevalent cloud delivery models, and together, they have been widely adopted and formalized.
 A cloud delivery service model is a specific, preconfigured combination of IT resources made available by a cloud service provider.
-But the functionality and degree of administrative control each of these three delivery types offer cloud users varies.
+However, the functionality and degree of administrative control each of these three delivery types offers cloud users varies.

 These abstraction layers can also be considered a tiered architecture, where services from one layer can be combined with services from another, for example, SaaS can supply infrastructure to create services from a higher layer.
 Let us have a look at the layers of cloud computing reference model.